 How much do pizza restaurants make on an average day throughout the year?

-We started by analyzing the average day throughout the year at local pizza restaurants throughout the country.
+We started by analyzing the average day at local pizza restaurants throughout the country for all of 2019.

 To do this we looked at the average number of transactions on a given day throughout the year, what the average ticket price was per transaction, and how much revenue the average pizza restaurant brought in.
 Here’s what we found: